jdcloudcom/en/documentation/Management/Resource-Orchestration/Operation-Guide/resource-type.md

    The user is allowed to download the signal script provided by the Resource Orchestration in the Userdata script.
 The python script is available in the Linux platform, while signal.exe is available in the Windows platform.
 Scripts of different regions are independently deployed.
 Please refer to the reference above.

    The user is suggested to execute the signal script at the Userdata end and send the script execution result to the Resource Orchestration server.
 The JDCLOUD::ResourceOrchestration::WaitCondition resource can listen to the execution results.
-If the execution results are succeeded, the resource will display “Created”.
-Otherwise, the resource will display “Create Failed”.
+If the execution results are succeeded, the resource will display "Created".
+Otherwise, the resource will display "Create Failed".